The Best Voice Assistants

 Stay up to date with advancements

-As mentioned before, the field of artificial intelligence and voice assistant technology is evolving quickly due to fierce competition.
+Voice technology is evolving quickly.
 That means new services and features for voice assistants like the Amazon Alexa and Google Assistant are constantly under development — they’re heading to Toyota cars, smart glasses, and even toilets.
-Knowing what advancements are on the way will help you keep track of your voice assistant’s capabilities.
-This increasing potential also means it isn’t yet possible to evaluate voice assistants based off all the functions they might perform.
-Our review focuses on the key features that provide the best voice assistant experience as of now, and we’ll update this page as advancements release.
+Knowing what advancements are on the way will help you keep track of your voice assistant’s capabilities so you’re making the most of the technology at your beck and call.

-Choose the voice assistant that best suit your needs
+Choose the voice assistant to match your needs

 Most voice assistants perform similar tasks, but some excel when it comes to specific use cases.
 For example, those who shop with Amazon Prime frequently will benefit from using Alexa.
-Those who enjoy streaming videos or music through YouTube should opt for Google Assistant.
+Those who enjoy digging up information online should opt for Google Assistant.
 In addition, you can always mix and match depending on the situation, such as using Google Assistant or Siri on your phone while using Alexa at home.
-We’ve highlighted the key strengths that will affect most people’s experiences, but choosing the option that best matches your specific lifestyle and needs is always the best bet.